nPocToI4eJI/wfrp4e-assistant/Readme.md

 ## Plans
 _Upcoming plans for module updates._

-- [ ] Fix the selection of Species when creating a character using the "Archives of the Empire: II".
 - [ ] Fix the remaining macros from "Winds of Magic".
-- [ ] Add the ability to modify the Assistant’s default templates.
 - [ ] You can submit your suggestions for improving the module [here](https://github.com/nPocToI4eJI/wfrp4e-assistant/issues/1).

 ## Known Issues
 _This section lists bugs and shortcomings that are already known._

-- [ ] Double reaction for the "Opposed Test: Defender" situation when the "Not Opposed" option was selected.
-This is a system‑side issue.
 - [ ] You can report any bugs you find [here](https://github.com/nPocToI4eJI/wfrp4e-assistant/issues/2).

 ## Developer Information